Skip to main content

 Attach the documents and describe the columns

 Drop in the documents you want to extract from.
 Type a prompt that names the fields, like “Extract employee name, job title, and home office location for each contract”.
-Libra builds a Discovery with those columns and runs it across the attached documents.
+Libra turns each field into its own column, picking the most specific answer type it can — text, yes/no, number, date, currency, or bullet list — and writes the column labels and prompts in the language you wrote in.

 3